 How Deepfakes Work

-Ian Goodfellow created GAN in 2014 to create fake photos, audio, and video from existing data.
+Ian Goodfellow created GAN in 2014 to make fake photos, audio, and video from existing data.

 It has gained worldwide attention for malicious uses such as pornographic content, false news, identification, and financial theft.

 Because it can mimic the human voice, it was used to target call centers or conduct email scams.
 Deepfake may defeat face recognition devices in the future, including advanced liveliness tests.
 That is why governments and industries need to strengthen biometric authentication.
 It helps prevent unauthorized access and deepfake fraud.

 Even if it may be cumbersome, you need to check and verify content.
 This is true, especially when you are in doubt or an important transaction.
 It is better to be careful than sorry.
 Employ measures to verify the humanity of customers.

 If it is a significant transaction, you can ask for proof of identity.
 It can be a picture of the person holding a government ID, common among financial apps.

 New techniques are now being developed to identify manipulated audio and video.

 Better detection technology is needed to avoid deepfake technology attacks.